testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/add-steps-manually.md

 ---
 title: "Add Steps Manually to Recorded Test Steps for a Web Project"
-meta_desc: "How to add test steps manually to a test case for a web project, recorded using Testsigma’s test recorder"
+metadesc: "How to add test steps manually to a test case for a web project, recorded using Testsigma’s test recorder"
+noindex: false
 order: 4.515
 page_id: "Add Steps Manually to Recorded Test Steps for a Web Project"
 warning: false